luistinygod/WordPress-geeSearch-plus/README.md

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 ## Changelog

+### 1.4.2
+* Fixed: Convert specific stopwords to lowercase on save
+* Fixed: Issue when searching on Tags (post_tag taxonomy) - conflict with plugins that inject specific post_types on query_vars without checking if 'any' is already selected.

+### 1.4.1
+* Tested up to WP 4.0
+* Fix division by zero warning

 ### 1.4.0
 * Extend search to media